 2.3 The flow through filtration procedure

 The experimental design for the leaching and total digestion of aerosol filter sub-samples is shown in Table 1 and a schematic diagram of the flow through filtration experiments is shown in Fig. 1.
 A dual vacuum filtration unit (Savillex, QMX Laboratories, UK), fitted with a 0.2 µm pore size polycarbonate filters (Whatman Track Etched, Thermo Fisher Scientific, Loughborough, UK) to retain particulates.
 The pre-cleaned polycarbonate filters were stored in 1 M HCl.
 Fresh filters were fitted before each leach procedure and the dual filter unit washed with 250 ml of HPW before use.
 Subsequently, each 20 mm diameter aerosol filter sub-sample was placed in the filter unit and leached with 100 mL of the appropriate leachant.
 The leachate was directly collected into a 125 mL LDPE bottle.
 This procedure was repeated a further three times, giving four flow through leach samples for aerosol sub-sample.
 This was followed by removal of the aerosol filter sub-sample to a separate 125 mL LDPE bottle containing 100 mL of leachate, which was left to stand for 24 h.
 After this time period the leachate was separated from the aerosol filter sub-sample by vacuum filtration.
 All leachates were acidified with concentrated HNO3 to a final concentration of 2% v/v immediately after collection.
-Ten sub-samples were taken at random from the Tudor Hill aerosol sample for leaches using HPW, DFB and GLA.
-For the Heraklion and Tel-Shikmona aerosols only five sub-samples were taken due to the smaller amount of filter available although this did result in a doubling of the sampling density.
+Ten sub-samples were taken at random from the Tudor Hill aerosol sample for leaches using HPW, DFB (20 nM) and GLA (1 M).
+For the Heraklion and Tel-Shikmona aerosols only five sub-samples were taken due to the smaller amount of filter available although this did result in a doubling of the filter punch sampling density.
 Twenty samples were also taken from an unexposed W41 filter to give ten full procedural blanks for both the HPW and DFB leachants.
 Sampling blank filters (collected at each of the three sites) were also analysed to take into account any differences in potential contamination of the filter samples as a result of the sampling procedures adopted at the different locations.

 2.4 Total digestion of aerosol filter samples